History of Black Hills Gold Jewelry

 The 1980's brought many changes to the Black Hills Gold jewelry industry.
 Newcomers to the Black Hills Gold jewelry manufacturing industry began appearing.
 Numerous companies attempted to use the traditional Black Hills Gold design to manufacture jewelry outside the Black Hills at facilities in other states, and call it "Black Hills Gold."
 After a lawsuit filed by Stamper, Landstrom's and Thorpe, U. S. District Court Judge Andrew Bogue ruled in 1980 that if a manufacturer wanted to call its jewelry Black Hills Gold, it must be made in the Black Hills of South Dakota.
 Companies are "permanently enjoined from advertising, promoting, selling or offering for sale" any product as Black Hills Gold or Black Hills Gold Jewelry unless it is manufactured in the Black Hills of South Dakota.3

 Several new companies were born in the Black Hills after this, including South Dakota Gold, Mount Rushmore and Coleman.
 These new manufacturers brought increased competition and new styles to the marketplace, branching out the original vines of Black Hills Gold tradition.
 In 2010, South Dakota Gold went out of business and its designs were sold to Mount Rushmore Gold.
+In March 2014, Mount Rushmore Gold also purchased the oldest remaining manufacturer -- Landstrom's Original Black Hills Gold Creations.
+Over 130 years of Black Hills Gold history will be moving to a new home in the coming months.

 Countless small upstarts have come and gone over the years.
 All of them were trying to gain a foothold in the marketplace of an industry that has seen many changes, but the one constant throughout has been the traditional design of Black Hills Gold jewelry -- brought to the Black Hills over 150 years ago, improved by early craftsmen, and still handmade by modern artisans carrying on the tradition today.